audreyper/golden-image/README.md

 # Ansible Playbook: Create Golden Image of LXD Container

-This Ansible playbook automates the process of creating a golden image of a LXD container and publishing the container as an image.
+This Ansible playbook automates the process of creating a LXD container and publishing the container as an image.

 ## Prerequisites